regebro/prehistoric-python/presentation.rst

 .. note::

-    The next old sorting pattern *is* all about speed.
+    However, the next old sorting pattern *is* all about speed.
+For that reason it's the one that you are least likely to encounter, because fixing it is a marked improvement.
+But that also means it's important to fix it, so I will talk about it anyway.

     This code, from a book about Django and Javascript, uses the standard way of sorting a list by passing in a comparison function, in this case a